Crimson Dynamo

-Crimson Dynamo (Russian: Багровое Динамо, Bagrovoe Dinamo; also Красное Динамо (Krasnoe Dinamo)) is the name of several fictional characters appearing in American comic books published by Marvel Comics who have all been powered armor–wearing Russian or Soviet agents who have clashed with the superhero Iron Man over the course of his heroic career.
+Crimson Dynamo (Russian: Багровое Динамо, Bagrovoe Dinamo; also Красное Динамо (Krasnoe Dinamo)) is the name of several characters appearing in American comic books published by Marvel Comics who have all been powered armor–wearing Russian or Soviet agents who have clashed with the superhero Iron Man over the course of his heroic career.

 Publication history

-The Anton Vanko version of Crimson Dynamo first appeared in Tales of Suspense #46 (Oct.
-1963) and was created by Stan Lee and Don Heck.
+The Anton Vanko incarnation of Crimson Dynamo first appeared in Tales of Suspense #46 (October 1963), and was created by writer Stan Lee and artist Don Heck.

-The Boris Turgenov version of Crimson Dynamo first appeared in Tales of Suspense #52 (April 1964) and was created by Stan Lee, Don Rico, and Don Heck.
+The Boris Turgenov incarnation of Crimson Dynamo first appeared in Tales of Suspense #52 (April 1964), and was created by Stan Lee, Don Heck, and Don Rico.

-The Alex Nevsky version of Crimson Dynamo first appeared in Iron Man #15 (July 1969) and was created by Archie Goodwin and George Tuska.
+The Alex Nevsky incarnation of Crimson Dynamo first appeared in Iron Man #15 (July 1969), and was created by Archie Goodwin and George Tuska.

-The Yuri Petrovich version of Crimson Dynamo first appeared in The Champions #7 (Aug.
-1976) and was created by Tony Isabella and George Tuska.
+The Yuri Petrovich incarnation of Crimson Dynamo first appeared in The Champions #7 (August 1976), and was created by George Tuska and Tony Isabella.

-The Dimitri Bukharin version of Crimson Dynamo first appeared in Iron Man #109 and was created by Bill Mantlo and Carmine Infantino.
+The Dimitri Bukharin incarnation of Crimson Dynamo first appeared in Iron Man #109 (April 1978), and was created by writer Bill Mantlo and artist Carmine Infantino.

-The Valentin Shatalov version of Crimson Dynamo first appeared in Iron Man #255 and was created by Glenn Herdling, Fabian Nicieza, and Herb Trimpe.
+The Valentin Shatalov incarnation of Crimson Dynamo first appeared in Iron Man #255 (April 1990), and was created by Glenn Herdling, Fabian Nicieza, and Herb Trimpe.

-The seventh Crimson Dynamo first appeared in Captain America vol. 3 #32 and was created by Dan Jurgens.
+The seventh Crimson Dynamo first appeared in Captain America (vol. 3) #42 (April 2001), and was created by Dan Jurgens.

-The Gennady Gavrilov version of Crimson Dynamo first appeared in Crimson Dynamo #1 and was created by John Jackson Miller and Steve Ellis.
+The Gennady Gavrilov incarnation of Crimson Dynamo first appeared in Crimson Dynamo #1 (October 2003), and was created by John Jackson Miller and Steve Ellis.

-The ninth Crimson Dynamo first appeared in Secret War #3 and was created by Brian Michael Bendis and Gabriele Dell'Otto.
+The ninth Crimson Dynamo first appeared in Secret War #3 (October 2004), and was created by Brian Michael Bendis and Gabriele Dell'Otto.

-The tenth Crimson Dynamo first appeared in Iron Man vol. 4 #7 and was created by Daniel Knauf, Charles Knauf, and Patrick Zircher.
+The tenth Crimson Dynamo first appeared in Iron Man (vol. 4) #7 (June 2006), and was created by Daniel Knauf, Charles Knauf, and Patrick Zircher.

-The Boris Vadim version of Crimson Dynamo first appeared in Hulk vol. 2 #1 and was created by Jeph Loeb and Ed McGuinnes.
+The Boris Vadim incarnation of Crimson Dynamo first appeared in Hulk (vol. 2) #1 (March 2008), and was created by Jeph Loeb and Ed McGuinness.

-The Galina Nemirovsky version of Crimson Dynamo first appeared in Hulk: Winter Guard #1 and was created by Steve Ellis and David Gallaher.
+The Galina Nemirovsky incarnation of Crimson Dynamo first appeared in Hulk: Winter Guard #1 (February 2010), and was created by Steve Ellis and David Gallaher.